sdslabs/sdslabs.github.com/_posts/2019/2019-12-14-recruitment-drive-2019.md

 ## Recruitment Test and Design Problem statements

-SDS' recruitment test has various sections, including logical reasoning, competitive programming, probability, and web development (HTML/CSS/JS).
+SDS' recruitment test has various sections, including logical reasoning, programming, web development (HTML/CSS/JS), and an ad-hoc section to show off your personality.

 We invite the top scores from individual sections and the top scorers overall for an interview during the interview process.
 Needless to say, the evaluation will be done based on your performance in individual sections.

-Design based problem statements will be released during the recruitment test your skills in various fields of design like UI/UX and graphic design.
+Design based problem statements will be released a week before the recruitment test takes place to test your skills in various fields of design like UI/UX and graphic design.
 Design submissions will be considered for recruiting into SDSLabs as a designer.

 Apart from all these methods, we are yearly open to wildcard entries.
-If you somehow are not able to make it this time, you can reach out to us at contact@sdslabs.co.in with your CV after the Recruitment Drive.
+If you somehow are not able to make it this time, you can reach out to us at contact@sdslabs.co.in with your CV after the recruitment drive.

 We hope we have made the entire recruitment process clear for all the enthusiasts out there.
 We look forward to seeing you test your skills at our Recruitment Drive this winter.